Skip to main content

 The combined HRT+DIET group showed no significant change, suggesting that the dietary intervention effectively neutralized the triglyceride-raising effect of the HRT.
 This is a powerful example of how nutrition can be used to mitigate the undesirable side effects of an otherwise beneficial therapy.
 The dietary intervention, likely low in refined carbohydrates and sugars, directly influenced the metabolic pathways responsible for triglyceride synthesis in the liver, providing a counterbalance to the hormonal influence.

 This study underscores a critical principle ∞ hormone optimization should not be viewed in isolation.
 The body is an integrated system, and hormonal signals interact continuously with nutritional inputs.
-A fat-restricted, high-fiber diet can improve the to an extent that is comparable to, and in some aspects superior to, HRT alone.
+A fat-restricted, high-fiber diet can improve the lipid profile to an extent that is comparable to, and in some aspects superior to, HRT alone.

 The conclusion drawn from the research is that treatment for reducing cardiovascular disease risk must be individualized and that HRT should not be seen as a substitute for dietary intervention.
 For the clinician and the patient, this means that a comprehensive therapeutic plan will always involve a detailed and personalized nutritional strategy, designed to work in concert with the chosen hormonal protocol to achieve the safest and most effective outcomes.